tshoppa/touchOSC/README.md

 # touchOSC
-some useful dialogs like a virtual keyboard or color picker for touchOSC
+These are 2 dialogs I developed for an application that needed more user interaction than touchOSC surfaces usually do.

+## Text Input
+## Color Picker